Today, we’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!

 In the first week of January, we started the 52 Weeks to a Simplified and Organized Home Challenge and while the pantry and refrigerator were fairly organized, I took the opportunity to work on things I had let go a bit since the holidays.
 I used the same technique I used way back in 2014 when our pantry and refrigerator were out of control given this method is tried and true some 5 years later.

-Step 4– Chose a mix of different sized baskets to corral everything from cans to peanut butter to snacks.
-You could also use a riser to help save space when storing cans.
-Use clear containers for dry goods including cereals, flour, sugar, pasta, rice, beans, nuts, etc. so you can see what you have or what items you’re running low on.
+- Choose a mix of different sized baskets to corral everything from cans to peanut butter to snacks.
+Use a riser to help save space when storing cans if you don’t want to use a basket.
+Clear containers can be used for dry goods including cereals, flour, sugar, pasta, rice, beans, nuts, etc.

-Consider using a turn table for taller items or those items you use frequently like cooking oils and vinegars.
-Being able to see what you have will help make grocery shopping easier and you’ll be able to keep the pantry and the refrigerator fully stocked with staples.
+- Consider using a turn table for taller items or those items you use frequently like cooking oils and vinegar.
+Being able to see what you have will help make grocery shopping easier.

-Step 6– Keep in mind neither the pantry nor the refrigerator is a “one size fits all” kind of space.
-Your storage needs will likely change in the weeks and months to come so you need to put a system in place that has some flexibility.
+- Keep in mind neither the pantry nor the refrigerator is a “one size fits all” kind of space.
+Your storage needs will likely change in the weeks and months to come.
+So, put a system in place that has some flexibility.

 I know it might seem like a lot of extra effort to put a basket and food storage container system in place at first, but truly, this is the easiest way to organize your pantry and refrigerator.
 As I shared above, we’ve used this exact arrangement for 5 years now with an initial investment in baskets and glass containers and honestly, I feel like we get our money’s worth every single day.